hanfak/topics-to-learn/languages/java/starting-java.md

 Other things to use or learn:

-- Use a stub, like wiremock, to stub a 3rd party service over http so that a dummy one is used but you control the response. (http://wiremock.org/ )
+- Use a stub, like wiremock, to stub a 3rd party service over http so that a dummy one is used but you control the response. (http://wiremock.org/ ).
+Useful for automated end to end tests
 - Use of multi threading (complex so would not bother for now, but should learn this especially for apps that deals with lots of requests)
 - completable futures for aysnc programming
 - messaging queues like activemq or rabbitmq